Porch pirate who dressed as Amazon worker arrested in Fishtown

 Philadelphia police say they are looking into reports of porch pirates city-wide, but don't keep track of data on how often packages are stolen.
 Dodge says that's part of the reason he didn't initially make a report.

-"I don't expect anything from it, but maybe I should just because of how much it's going on," said Dodge.
-He says an officer reached out to him after he posted about the theft on Facebook.

-Dodge also says he reported the theft to Amazon.
-The company touted some of its features to Action News, like delivery tracking, and options for warehouse and locker pick up for people worried about leaving packages on their doorsteps.
+The company said it is looking into it.
+Amazon also touted some of its features to Action News, such as delivery tracking, and options for warehouse and locker pick up for people worried about leaving packages on their doorsteps.